amoshong/CleaningData/Code Book.md

 6 LAYING

-##The feature variables available in 'Feature_all.txt' are variables, named by the pattern "item - statistic", and several additional variables
+##The feature variables available in 'Feature_ave.txt' are variables, named by the pattern "feature item - statistic".

 - Item description